Ava found healing through advocacy and dance.

 After leaving a marriage that had become increasingly abusive, Ava never thought she would again find herself in a relationship that threatened to control her life.
 However, six months into a new relationship, her partner became violent during an argument, putting his hands around her throat.
 In that moment, Ava feared for her life.

-Her partner was arrested and Ava knew she needed help; she knew she needed someone to believe her and help her stand up for her rights.
+A short time later, her partner was arrested and Ava knew she needed help; she knew she needed someone to believe her and help her stand up for her rights.
 Ava found Sanctuary for Families, who connected her with a team of pro bono attorneys from New York City law firm Paul, Weiss, Rifkind, Wharton & Garrison LLP.
 It was clear from the beginning that the Paul Weiss team felt deeply passionate about helping her get justice against her abuser.